panther-labs/panther/docs/gitbook/log-analysis/log-processing/writing-parsers.md

 # Writing a New Parser

-You can add support for a new log type by writing a custom **Parser**, which controls how Panther converts raw strings into parsed events for analysis by the rules engine.
+To add support for a new log type, write a custom **Parser**, which controls how Panther converts raw strings into parsed events for analysis by the rules engine.

-The instructions below provide a developer's guide for writing a new Parser.
+Follow the developer guide below to write a new Parser.

 ## Getting Started